zhouzhuo810/ZzLettersSideBar/README.md

 ```

+step 4.
+for ListView
-step 4. your adapter of listview must extends BaseSortAdapter
+your adapter of listview must extends BaseSortListViewAdapter
 and your ViewHolder must extends BaseViewHolder.

 ```java